In accordance with SRA Transparency Guidance 2018, please find below our approach to fees and service for the delivery of our Probate Services.

 - Inheritance tax payments

 - Income tax and capital gains tax payments to the date of death and for the administration period

 - If there is no will or the estate consists of overseas assets, or there is some form of dispute within the beneficiaries or claim within the estate there are likely to be additional costs that could range significantly depending on the estate and how it is to be dealt with.
 We can give you a more accurate quote once we have more information

 - If any additional copies of the grant are required, they will cost 50p (1 per asset usually)

 - Dealing with the sale or transfer of any residential property in the estate is not included in the above fees.

 What happens if I change my mind and don’t want to go through with the transaction anymore?

-Should you wish to terminate the transaction at any time, you will be liable for any costs incurred to date, and will be billed for them.
+Should you wish to terminate the transaction at any time, you will be liable for any costs and disbursements incurred to date, and will be billed for them.

 Who is going to do this work for me and what is their experience?

-The work will be carried out by one or more of our lawyers in the Will, Probate, Trusts and Tax Team.
+The work will be carried out by one or more of our lawyers in the Personal Wealth Team.